 TPV Materials Applications

-TPV rubber plays an important role in automotive interior parts, tires, under the hood applications, exterior, and chassis.
+TPV rubber is essential in car and truck interior parts, tires, under-the-hood applications, exterior, and chassis.

-Resistance to aggressive fluid ad a good compression set make TPV plastic ideal for manufacturing pipe seals and other fluid-contact products.
+Resistance to aggressive fluid and a good compression set make TPV plastic ideal for manufacturing pipe seals and other fluid-contact products.

 Key Benefits